 Approaches to Classification

-Shriberg and colleagues' subtypes of Speech Sound Disorders (SSD) are based on genetic and environmantal risk factors (Shriberg, Potter & Strand, 2009).
+Shriberg and colleagues' subtypes of Speech Sound Disorders (SSD) are based on genetic and environmantal risk factors (Shriberg, Potter & Strand, 2011).
 Dodd's approach is around linguistic profiling and linguistic subtypes.
-These and other classification systems are discussed by Bowen, 2009a, Chapter 2.
+These and other classification systems are discussed by Bowen (2015) Chapter 2.

-Clinicians tend to use a simplified, 'family friendly' approach in explaining to families how SSDs are classified.
+Clinicians tend to use simplified, 'family friendly' terminology when explaining to families how SSDs are classified.
 The example of a simplified approach that is included below is the one used by the author, and modified to suit individual families, over many years of clinical practice.

 Note that within each classification system one or more types of SSD can co-occur (be present in the same child).

 - Speech Delay OME (SD-OME)